-Larne ferry port in Northern Ireland is served by a number of ferry routes with crossings to Troon, Cairnryan & Douglas available.
-With a selection of up to 10 Sailings Daily, the port of Larne connects Northern Ireland with Scotland & Isle of Man.
+Larne ferry port in Northern Ireland is served by a number of ferry routes with crossings to Troon & Cairnryan available.
+With a selection of up to 63 Sailings Weekly, the port of Larne connects Northern Ireland with Scotland.

-Sailing durations range from 2 hours on the Cairnryan service to 2 hours 45 minutes on the Douglas service.
+Sailing durations range from 2 hours on the Cairnryan service to 2 hours 15 minutes on the Troon service.

 Although there is a brief summary on this page, as sailing information can vary based on time of year we’d advise you to get live sailing times and prices in our Larne fare search.